Skip to content

 As you transition to adulthood, hold yourself accountable to Christian standards, even when your parents aren’t there to do it for you.

-Ultimately, you’ve reached the point where you now have to decide what god you’ll serve: the God of all creation, or yourself?
-I hope that you will make it your goal to serve Christ in all you do, whether in class at a university, having lunch with your coworkers, hanging out with your friends at a dorm party, or sitting alone in front of your computer.
+Ultimately, you’ve reached the point where you now have to decide which “god” you’ll serve: the God of all creation or yourself?
+I hope you’ll make it your goal to serve Christ in all you do, whether in class at a university, having lunch with your coworkers, hanging out with your friends at a dorm party, or sitting alone in front of your computer.

 Take Responsibility For Your Faith Today!